MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_17/12_07_00/appunti.md

 #### How does it work?
-* Observes see human vice or folly (something familiar) reflected in a mirror *They laugh at it because it is exaggerated trough parody, distorstion ,caricature
+* Observes see human vice or folly (something familiar) reflected in a mirror
+* They laugh at it because it is exaggerated trough parody, distorstion, caricature
+* Meanwhile they try to find a moral alternative
+* They are not offended by criticism because they don't recognize themselves as the targets

+#### **Satire
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3NDMwMDIxNV19
+eyJoaXN0b3J5IjpbMTQwODU4MjcyXX0=
 -->